 - Stay behind the bumpy tiles and wait for the train to come to a complete stop.

-- The doors will open automatically and you can board the train.
+- Usually, the door will open automatically and you can board the train.
+If it doesn't, push the yellow button on the door to open it.

 - The station name is announced before each stop and appears on a reader board overhead.